Albanian Australians: The 1990s, Kosovo War and aftermath

-Twenty-first century
+Twenty–first century

-In the early twenty-first century, a majority of Albanians in Australia live in Victoria.
+In the early twenty–first century, a majority of Albanians in Australia live in Victoria.
 At Shepparton, the Albanian community numbers around 3,000, the overwhelming majority of whom have origins in or around Korçë, Albania.
 In Dandenong, the Albanian community numbers between 4,000 and 6,000, most of whom originated from Kišava and its surrounding area in North Macedonia.
 In both places, some Albanians have origins in Montenegro and Kosovo, and in Dandenong some have origins in Albania.
 Most Albanians in Shepparton and Dandenong are Muslims.

-Australia-wide, the 2006 Australian census counted 2,014 Albanians who were born in Australia and 11,315 with Albanian ancestry.
+Australia-wide, the 2006 Australian census counted 2,014 residents who were born in Albania and 11,315 with Albanian ancestry.
+In 2011, the census counted 2,398 Albanian-born residents and 13,142 with Albanian ancestry.
 The 2016 census also counted 4,041 people born in Albania or Kosovo and 15,901 with Albanian ancestry.
-In 2011, the census counted 2,398 Australian-born Albanians and 13,142 with Albanian ancestry.
+The 2024 census recorded 3,633 residents born in Albania with 19,686 indicating Albanian ancestry.

-Some Albanian Australians have found it difficult to sponsor Albanians for migration from the Balkans to Australia because they do not have the required English-language skills.
-Australian immigration rules tightened in the early twenty-first century and marriage has become the main option for migration to Australia by Albanians from the Balkans.
+Some Albanian Australians have found it difficult to sponsor Albanians for migration from the Balkans to Australia because they do not have the required English–language skills.
+Australian immigration rules tightened in the early twenty–first century and marriage has become the main option for migration to Australia by Albanians from the Balkans.
 The end of communism in Albania and the breakup of Yugoslavia restarted the tradition of some second-and-third-generation Albanian Australians marrying Albanians from their places of origin in the Balkans.
 Limited numbers of Albanian migrants have also arrived through Australian humanitarian, refugee and skilled migration programmes.

 In Victoria, Albanian Australians including Jim Memeti, who served as City of Greater Dandenong mayor, and Dinny Adem and Shane Sali as mayors of the City of Greater Shepparton, have risen to political leadership roles.
 Between late 2007 and early 2008, an exhibition named "Kurbet" (migration) on the experiences of Albanians migrating to Australia was displayed at the Immigration Museum in Melbourne.
 For several years, Shepparton Albanians through their Islamic Society campaigned for Shepparton and Korçë to establish a twin-town relationship, a goal achieved in 2013.
 During December 2019, Albanian Australians raised $255,000 through their community organisations for victims of the 2019 Albania earthquake.

 In Victoria in the early 2020s, the effects of the COVID-19 pandemic were felt by Victorian Albanians as community events like Albanian festivals were cancelled.
 During August 2020 in Dandenong, around 100 individuals, mostly from the Albanian community, partook in the first protests against Victoria's lockdowns that aimed at curbing the COVID-19 pandemic.
 In late 2021, the pandemic severely affected the Albanian community in Melbourne when around 300 people became infected with the virus.

 The Shepparton Albanian community produced Australia My Home: An Albanian Migration, a documentary about Albanian migration to Australia.
 In 2022 it has been shown in film festivals in Australia, the US and Albania, and won awards.